 The prostate gland (just called prostate from now on) is only found in men.
 It lies just beneath the bladder.
 It is normally about the size of a chestnut.

-The urethra (the tube which passes urine from the bladder) runs through the middle of the prostate.
+The tube which passes urine from the bladder is called the urethra.
+It runs through the middle of the prostate.
 The prostate's main function is to produce fluid which protects and enriches sperm.